-According to Tom Ewer, who wrote a post about statistics about WordPress usage on ManageWP blog, more than 48 percent of Technorati’s Top 100 blogs and over 74.6 million sites total (and growing) are managed with WordPress.
+According to Tom Ewer, who wrote about WordPress usage on ManageWP blog, more than 48 percent of Technorati’s Top 100 blogs and over 74.6 million sites total (and growing) are managed with WordPress.
 Plus, there are more than 29,000 WordPress Plugins published already, with many more in development.

 Still not convinced?
 Most companies are making a beeline to go mobile (and that includes the rush for responsive website).

 If the statistics at Google Think Insights are anything to go by, consider this: NewEgg, America’s second-largest online retailer found traffic improved by 39 percent thanks to its new mobile website design focused on multiple screens.

 The Huffington Post reported a 37 percent rise in mobile visitors after refreshing their design, which now focuses on carefully picked content, speed, and an overall social experience.

 An Infographics from SEOcial on Visual.ly reveals that mobile traffic now accounts for 16 percent of traffic.

 Yet, more than 66 percent of smart phone users are frustrated by the lack of responsive design and slow load times.
 Finally, more than 48 percent of mobile users complain that websites were not optimized for mobile use.